clj-commons/pretty/docs/repl.rst

 paste
 -----

-This will copy as string back on to the clipboard, so it can be pasted into another window.
+This will copy a string back on to the clipboard, so it can be pasted into another window.

 .. code-block:: clojure